 TELUS Spark Science Centre acknowledges it is situated on the traditional lands of the Niitsitapi (Blackfoot Confederacy), the Tsuutina First Nation, the Îethka Nakoda First Nation, and more recently Métis Nation of Alberta Region III.
 Spark recognizes and supports the depth of science within these lands, languages, stories, and peoples, that have been caretakers of this land, where the Bow and Elbow rivers meet, their home for thousands of years.

-TELUS Spark Science Centre is situated on the traditional lands of Treaty 7 and sits within a natural corridor that is used for travel but is also a natural migration and hunting corridor.
-It leads people and animals to the confluence of the Bow and Elbow Rivers, a traditional and current trading and gathering place.
-Spark is grateful to the Treaty 7 Nations who have been caretakers and stewards of this land, allowing us to thrive on this land today; a place where many cultures live together in peace and respect.
-We are all Treaty people.
+This science centre sits within a natural travel, migration, and hunting corridor.
+It leads people, animals, and weather to the confluence of the Bow and Elbow Rivers, a traditional and current trading and gathering place.
+Spark is grateful to the peoples who have been caretakers and stewards of this land, allowing us to thrive on this land today, where many cultures and Indigenous people from across Turtle Island, live together in peace and respect.

 TELUS Spark is grateful to the Spark Advisory Circle for guiding us through the development of this land acknowledgement.